 You are here

-Dr Crawford is Deputy Director of SAEFVIC (Surveillance of Adverse Events Following Vaccination in the Community), a vaccine safety and clinical immunisation research group based at Murdoch Childrens Research Institute.
-Having completed his medical undergraduate studies at Flinders University Adelaide, Dr Crawford has a masters of public health from Cardiff University, Wales and a Vaccinology PhD from The University of Melbourne.
+Associate Professor Crawford is Director of SAEFVIC (Surveillance of Adverse Events Following Vaccination in the Community), a vaccine safety and clinical immunisation research group based at Murdoch Childrens Research Institute.
+Having completed his medical undergraduate studies at Flinders University Adelaide, A/Prof Crawford has a masters of public health from Cardiff University, Wales and a Vaccinology PhD from The University of Melbourne.

 The SAEFVIC team is involved in the surveillance and follow-up of adverse events following immunisation (AEFI) in Victoria.
 Established in 2007, they have had over 7,000 AEFI reports and have published extensively in the scientific literature regarding vaccine safety.

-- Medical Head, Immunisation Services, Department of General Medicine, Royal Children's Hospital
+- Medical Head, Immunisation Services, Department of General Medicine, The Royal Children's Hospital

 - Senior Fellow, Department of Paediatrics, University of Melbourne

-- Nigel completed a Masters of Public Health (Distinction) at Cardiff University (2005)
+- A/Prof Crawford completed a Masters of Public Health (Distinction) at Cardiff University (2005)

 - He worked as Clinical Immunisation research Fellow for the NHMRC in Immunisation (2006) and in 2007 received a NHMRC postgraduate public health PhD scholarship.
 (2007-10) for his PhD [2011 the University of Melbourne].